Collective excitations in three-band superconductors: Goldstone and Higgs oscillations in three-band superconductors

 The first coherence length diverges at $T=T_{c}$.
-On the contrary, the second and third lengths remain finite and they are varying little with temperature.
+On the contrary, the second and third lengths remain finite and they vary only a little with temperature.

-Thus, Higgs modes are oscillations of SC densities $n_{\mathrm{s}i}=2|\Psi_{i}|^{2}$, at the same time, the normal density must oscillate in anti-phase so, that the total density is constant $n=n_{\mathrm{s}}+n_{\mathrm{n}}=\mathrm{const}$, hence $n_{\mathrm{s}}\mathbf{v}_{s}+n_{\mathrm{n}}\mathbf{v}_{n}=0$.
-Then, in order to change SC density one Cooper pair must be broken as minimum, that is the energy of order of $2|\Delta|$ must be spent.
-So, in \cite{grig2} it has been demonstrated, that in single-band superconductors $q_{\mu}q^{\mu}=4|\Delta|^{2}$. \emph{Thus, to excite any Higgs mode at $T=T_{c}$ it is not necessary to spend this threshold energy, since $|\Delta(T_{c})|=0$.
-However, for the second and third branches} - Eq.(\ref{4.11b}) or Eq.(\ref{4.12}) \emph{we have $q_{\mu}q^{\mu}(T_{c})\neq 0$, which is a nonphysical property}.
-Thus, we must suppose Eq.(\ref{3.9}), then from Eq.(\ref{4.10a}) we can see, that $a=b=0$.
+Thus, Higgs modes are oscillations of SC densities $n_{\mathrm{s}i}=2|\Psi_{i}|^{2}$.
+At the same time, the normal density must oscillate in anti-phase, so that the total density is constant $n=n_{\mathrm{s}}+n_{\mathrm{n}}=\mathrm{const}$, hence, $n_{\mathrm{s}}\mathbf{v}_{s}+n_{\mathrm{n}}\mathbf{v}_{n}=0$.
+Then, in order to change SC density, one Cooper pair must be broken as minimum, that is the energy of order of $2|\Delta|$ must be spent.
+Thus, in~\cite{grig2} it was demonstrated that in single-band superconductors $q_{\mu}q^{\mu}=4|\Delta|^{2}$. \emph{Thus, to excite any Higgs mode at $T=T_{c}$ it is not necessary to spend this threshold energy, since $|\Delta(T_{c})|=0$.
+However, for the second and third branches} --- equation~(\ref{4.11b}) or equation~(\ref{4.12}), \emph{we have $q_{\mu}q^{\mu}(T_{c})\neq 0$, which is a nonphysical property}.
+Thus, we must assume equation~(\ref{3.9}), then from equation~(\ref{4.10a}) we can see that $a=b=0$.
 Hence, the anti-phase Higgs modes are absent, and the common mode oscillations with zero energy gap at $T=T_{c}$ remain only: